Cedian03/bullsjit/README.md

-# Bullsjit interperter for Brainfuck
+# Bullsjit JIT-compiler for Brainfuck